victinma/victinma/README.md

 ### Hi there 👋

-I'm s computer science student, very focused on mobile and java technologies.
+I'm a computer science student, very focused on mobile and java technologies.
 Sometime i play soccer 😄

 - 🌱 I’m currently learning java and kotlin